Boiled Peanuts The Official Snack of South Carolina

 The best peanuts are either Valencia, or Virginia varieties though other varieties are used depending on what’s grown locally.
 Everyone agrees that the best flavor is obtained from freshly harvested raw green peanuts.
 Though dried peanuts are sometimes used, they take much longer to cook, aren’t as flavorful, and often have to be soaked overnight before cooking.

 To prepare boiled peanuts, thoroughly wash 4-5 pounds of fresh raw peanuts.
 Be sure to remove any sticks. stones, stems and ugly peanuts.
 Place the clean peanuts in a large stock pot, cover with water and add 1 cup of salt.
+Add more salt if you like them saltier.
 Boil 2-3 hours or until the peanuts inside the shell are soft and no longer crunchy.

 Boiled peanuts are best paired with a cold “American” beer, sweet ice tea, an ice-cold Coke or a “red cap” Blenheim Ginger Ale (the unofficial soft drink of South Carolina)